NEW ๐Ÿ“—Story: Tap โŒ

 Discovery and Production #

-The first confirmed monopole detection occurred on February 14, 1982 at Stanford University, when physicist Blas Cabrera observed a distinctive magnetic induction signal passing through a superconducting wire loop.
-The measurement showed exactly the signature predicted by Dirac’s 1931 theory β€” a quantised magnetic charge that produced a permanent change in magnetic flux through the detector.
+The first confirmed monopole detection came on 14 February 1982, when the physicist Blas Cabrera observed a magnetic induction signal pass through a superconducting wire loop at Stanford University.
+The signature matched Dirac’s 1931 prediction exactly: a quantised magnetic charge producing a permanent change in flux through the detector.

 Natural Occurrence #

-Monopoles occur naturally but extraordinarily rarely.
-Cosmologists theorise they formed during the universe’s first moments after the Big Bang, when fundamental forces unified at extreme temperatures.
-As the universe cooled and expanded, monopoles became frozen into the fabric of spacetime at vanishingly low densities β€” perhaps one monopole per observable universe horizon volume.
+Monopoles occur in nature too, though extraordinarily rarely.
+Cosmologists now think they formed in the universe’s first moments, when the fundamental forces were still unified at extreme temperatures, and were frozen into the fabric of spacetime as everything cooled at sparse distances – perhaps one monopole per observable-universe horizon volume.

 Industrial Production #